lotabout/nikola-bnw/README.md

-This repository is now managed [nikola-themes](https://github.com/getnikola/nikola-themes/tree/master/v7/bnw) directly.
+This repository is now managed by [nikola-themes](https://github.com/getnikola/nikola-themes/tree/master/v7/bnw) directly.
 This repository is not longer maintained since I stop using nikola.
 Good Luck :)

 Well, I call this theme nikola-bnw(brave new world).
 No special